-The Cancer Society may refuse to consider an application if it considers actions of the applicant to be contrary to the interests of the Cancer Society, or may bring the Cancer Society into disrepute.
+The Cancer Society may refuse to consider an application if it considers actions of the applicant to be contrary to the interests of the Cancer Society or may bring the Cancer Society into disrepute.

 Submission

 The appropriate application form should be completed (see section 4) and submitted electronically as a PDF to research@cancer.org.nz by 12 pm on 1 March 2023.